yulonglim/tp/docs/DeveloperGuide.md

     6. Other incorrect `mark` commands to try: `mark`, `mark random`, `mark x`, `mark 1 2 x`, `...` (where x is non-positive or larger than the list size) <br>
        Expected: Similar to previous.

-### Marking a student as absent
+### Marking students as absent

-1. Marking a student as absent from list of students.
+1. Marking students as absent from list of students.

     1. Prerequisites: At least three students in the list.
     2. Test case: `unmark 1`<br>